Marty has been keeping reptiles for some time and enjoys setting up new and interesting habitats and enclosures for his

 Before purchasing your lizard, it's important to get the proper size and type of cage.
 Specialized cages have been designed to control humidity, heat, light, and other environmental conditions making them ideal for specific types of lizards.

-A ten-gallon aquarium tank is adequate for our fat-tailed gecko, but a twenty-gallon tank is ideal.
-Because the African fat-tailed gecko can't climb, a screen cover is not needed but we purchased one anyway to keep the cats out.
+A 10-gallon aquarium tank is adequate for our fat-tailed gecko, but a 20-gallon tank is ideal.
+Because the African fat-tailed gecko can't climb, a screen cover is not needed, but we purchased one anyway to keep the cats out.

 2. Choosing a Substrate

 Using the wrong type of substrate can be fatal for your lizard.
 Be sure to learn about the proper substrate for your type of lizard to prevent impaction or other problems for your new pet.

 Our fat-tailed gecko will ingest its substrate to use for grit similar to the way birds do.
 Because of this, it is important to be very careful about which substrate is used.
 Never use sand as a substrate for a fat-tailed gecko.

 Paper towels or unprinted newspaper is an ideal substrate for the fat-tailed gecko.
 Because we want something that looks a bit more natural, we have decided to go with Eco-Earth (coconut fiber).
 You could also use cypress mulch for a natural-looking alternative substrate.